 Web Terminal

-The /webterminal endpoint is gated by the allow_experimental_webterminal server setting.
-When the setting is false (the default), requests to /webterminal return HTTP status 403 Forbidden.
+The /webterminal endpoint is enabled by default and is controlled by the enable_webterminal server setting.
+To disable it, set the setting to false; requests to /webterminal then return HTTP status 403 Forbidden.

 Authentication